Table of Contents

 Nutrition information is automatically calculated, so should only be used as an approximation.

-• Thicken the Albondigas soup recipe with tomato sauce or tomato paste, or by adding white rice.
+> Thicken the soup with tomato sauce or tomato paste, or by adding white rice.
 Use russet potatoes and then mash a few once they’re cooked through.

 About Kristyn